Pillar Guide

 Do I need separate revenue recognition software for ASC 606?

 It depends on your contract complexity and billing model.
 Flat-fee subscription businesses can often handle ASC 606 inside their accounting system's native modules (NetSuite, Sage Intacct, QuickBooks Advanced).
-Companies with usage-based billing, multi-year contracts, frequent modifications, or bundled implementation services usually need a dedicated rev rec engine.
-Either way, the rev rec engine is only as good as the upstream contract and billing data it receives — which is where LedgerUp fits.
+Companies with usage-based billing, multi-year contracts, frequent modifications, or bundled implementation services usually need a dedicated rev rec subledger.
+That is what LedgerUp is — except it runs billing and recognition on one reconciled ledger, so you are not bolting a separate rev rec engine onto a separate billing system and reconciling the two every close.

 What is the difference between ASC 605 and ASC 606?